 In 2021, we are noticing more lenders and brokers advertising bad credit refinance mortgages.
 Generally, the index suggests that credit to buy or refinance a home is 7% more available than it was this year.
 Thus, poor credit mortgage lenders are more likely to take on higher risk, especially with interest rates higher.

 Whether you should refinance or not also depends upon how long you plan to live in your house.
 Are you thinking of moving within a year or two?
 You may not benefit sufficiently with the refinance if you are going to sell within two years.
 Remember that bad credit refinancing costs money in terms of closing costs and fees.
 It can take a few years of lower mortgage payments to make up for what it costs to take out a new mortgage.
 But if you think you are staying in your home for years to come, you could be a good candidate for a home refinance loan.
 Read, How to Get a Home Loan with Poor Credit.

 You Have High Interest Debt

-There are many good reasons to refinance your mortgage in 2020.
+There are many good reasons to refinance your mortgage now.
 Bad credit mortgage rates are not as low as they ever were, but they are still low.
 We do not expect these low rates to last for very long, so we advise you to get a home refinance with bad credit as soon as you can.